jordanflood/guess-the-capital-containerization-lab/README.md

-# coding-project-template

-# IBM Containerized Quiz Application
+# IBM Containerized Quiz App

-A simple static quiz web application containerized using Docker and served with Nginx.
+A simple static web application containerized using Docker and served with Nginx.

 This project was completed as part of my IBM cloud/containerization coursework and added to my portfolio as evidence of hands-on practice with Docker, containers, and basic cloud-native application workflows.